Crown-Commercial-Service/ccs-frontend/README.md

 Symfony application to generate the Crown Commercial public website at [https://www.crowncommercial.gov.uk/](https://www.crowncommercial.gov.uk/)

-Please see [further web documentation](https://github.com/Crown-Commercial-Service/ccsweb-docs/tree/master/web) (this is a private repo).
+Please see [further web documentation](https://github.com/Crown-Commercial-Service/ccsweb-docs/tree/master/web) (this is a private repo), or check the documentation in the [docs directory of this repo](docs/README.md).

 ## Table of contents